JaBarosin/NodeApp/README.md

 3. **Configure key Plugins**

   **Docker**

-      What it's used for: This helps enable the pipeline stages tht use docker.
+      What it's used for?

+      This helps enable the pipeline stages tht use docker.
 In order to push to your own docker repo you will need to add in a username and password for your docker profile.

       How to configure: